syncfusion-content/blazor-docs/blazor/getting-started/razor-class-library.md

     ....
     ```

-3. Now, add the Syncfusion Blazor theme to the Blazor Server App.
+3. Now, add the Syncfusion Blazor theme and script resources to the Blazor Server App based on the requirements of Syncfusion Blazor components.

     a) For **.NET 6** project, add the Syncfusion bootstrap4 theme in the `<head>` element of the **~/Pages/_Layout.cshtml** page.